Trend-Verlag/trax/README.md

 Open the generated solution and build all the targets ('Release', 'Debug', 'Checked', 'Profile') for the 'INSTALL' project.

-# 3. Installation
+## 3. Installation

 The first step would be to install the tools from the list (see above);
-download, build and install the dependencies and then get the latest version of trax from GitHub: open a new command prompt and with a valid account use git:</p>
+download, build and install the dependencies and then get the latest version of trax from GitHub: open a new command prompt and with a valid account use git:

     git clone https://github.com/Trend-Verlag/trax.git Trax3